-The Pomona WRP currently uses a combination of ultra-sonic and laser level flow meters for continuous flow monitoring of the influent.
+The Saugus WRP currently uses a combination of ultra-sonic and magnetic flow meters for continuous flow monitoring of the influent prior to the primary sedimentation tank.
 Flow from the recorder shall be reported.

 Total daily flow, the monthly average flow, and instantaneous peak daily flow (24-hr basis) shall be reported.
 Actual monitored flow shall be reported (not the maximum flow, i.e., design capacity).